 How long does it take to get an insured mortgage?

-The good news is that it doesn't take any longer to get an insured mortgage than it would take to get any other conventional loan or conventional mortgage from your lender as the financial institution you're borrowing from will apply for the mortgage insurance on your behalf.
+The good news is that it doesn't take any longer to get an insured mortgage than it would take to get a non-insured mortgage from your lender as the financial institution you're borrowing from will apply for the mortgage insurance on your behalf.
 In addition to meeting your lenders credit criteria, you will also need to meet the requirements of the mortgage default insurer.

 What is optional mortgage protection insurance?